FarronF/limerick-council-meetings/meetings/2015/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 21st September 2015.md

 use of extra lighting at night to ensure that the river flowed in light through the city could

-be used as a positive theme in this regard.---
+be used as a positive theme in this regard.
+---
 12

 Members supported the motion and the following points were made by Members during